U+23F1 was added to Unicode in version 6.0 (2010). It belongs to the block Miscellaneous Technical in the Basic Multilingual Plane.

 The Wikipedia has the following information about this codepoint:

-Mechanical stopwatches are powered by a mainspring, which must be periodically wound up by turning the knurled knob at the top of the watch.
+Mechanical stopwatches are powered by a mainspring, which must be wound up by turning the knurled knob at the top of the stopwatch.

 Digital electronic stopwatches are available which, due to their crystal oscillator timing element, are much more accurate than mechanical timepieces.
 Because they contain a microchip, they often include date and time-of-day functions as well.
 Some may have a connector for external sensors, allowing the stopwatch to be triggered by external events, thus measuring elapsed time far more accurately than is possible by pressing the buttons with one's finger.
-Stopwatches that count by 1/100 of a second are commonly mistaken as counting milliseconds, rather than centiseconds.
-The first digital timer used in organized sports was the Digitimer, developed by Cox Electronic Systems, Inc. of Salt Lake City Utah (1971).
+The first digital timer used in organized sports was the Digitimer, developed by Cox Electronic Systems, Inc. of Salt Lake City Utah (1962).
 It utilized a Nixie-tube readout and provided a resolution of 1/1000 second.
-Its first use was in ski racing, but was later used by the World University Games in Moscow, Russia, the U.S. NCAA, and in the Olympic trials.
+Its first use was in ski racing but was later used by the World University Games in Moscow, Russia, the U.S. NCAA, and in the Olympic trials.

 The device is used when time periods must be measured precisely and with a minimum of complications.
 Laboratory experiments and sporting events like sprints are good examples.